kstenerud/concise-encoding/cte-specification.md

 ### Map

-A map associates objects (keys) with other objects (values).
+A map associates key objects with value objects.
 Keys can be any mix of scalar or array types.
 A key must not be a container type, the `@nil` type, or any value that evaluates to NaN (not-a-number).
 Values can be any mix of any type, including other containers.

 A map is ordered by default unless otherwise negotiated between parties (for example via a schema), or the user has specified that order doesn't matter.